Neoteroi/BlackSheep-Docs/docs/client.md

     negative effects on the performance of the application.

-It is recommended to instantiate a single instance of HTTP client and register it as service of the application, using the `@app.lifespan` method:
+It is recommended to instantiate a single instance of HTTP client and register it as a service of the application, using the `@app.lifespan` method:

 ```python
 ```python